Niv20/string-c-library/README.md

 1. `void PrintFunction(void* data)` - This function assigns a custom printing function to the list.
 Without this, the list doesn't know how to interpret and print your data structure.

-2. `int CompareFunction(const void* data1, const void* data2)` – This function is used to compare two elements in your data structure.
-It returns a negative value if the first element (`data1`) is less than the second (`data2`), zero if they are equal, and a positive value if the first is greater than the second.

-3. `void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc.
+2. `void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc.
 (The library itself manages the memory of the struct itself).

 > [!NOTE]
 > The parameters for these functions are of type `void*`, so you need to cast the pointer back to your data type within the function.